hhwmortal/polyp-Seg/README.md

 # polyp-Seg
 This repository provides the official code and the dataset.

+# Title
+Real-Time Colorectal Polyp Segmentation on High-DeûnitionNarrow-Band Imaging Data via a Lightweight Multi-ScaleAttention Network

+## Description
+This repository contains the official PyTorch implementation and dataset for the paper detailing TNA-Net, a real-time and lightweight segmentation framework tailored for Narrow-Band Imaging (NBI) colonoscopy.
+The proposed network achieves an optimal trade-off between segmentation accuracy and computational efficiency (95 FPS).

 ## Overview of the Architecture
 This study proposes an efficient colorectal polyp segmentation network built upon MobileNetV4, designed to enhance computational efficiency while maintaining high segmentation accuracy.
 The overall architecture is illustrated in Fig. Within a U-Net–like framework, MobileNetV4 is adopted as a lightweight backbone, and both the ACSSA module and the RCAConv Module are integrated to strengthen multi-scale feature representation.
 <img width="2154" height="2154" alt="image" src="https://github.com/user-attachments/assets/eda37397-1946-4842-a798-664c92787c3e" />